jsmoriss/jsm-force-ssl/readme.txt

 **Simply activate the plugin and you're done:**

-There are no plugin settings to adjust, and no changes are made to your WordPress configuration &mdash; simply activate or deactivate the plugin to enable / disable the filters and dynamic redirects.
+There are no plugin settings to adjust and no changes are made to your WordPress configuration &mdash; simply activate or deactivate the plugin to enable / disable the filters and dynamic redirects.

 == Installation ==